The fleet industry in Australia is a booming one.

 - Extend lease (refinance the residual value and hang onto the same car longer)

-- End novated lease (purchase car outright and pay off the residual value)
+- End novated lease (purchase the car outright and pay off the residual value)

 New novated leases can be secured by trading in your car or selling privately.
 Once the car is sold, you pay the residual value and lease another.
 Make sure you know the end date of your agreement to help determine options, however.
 Novated leases that are broken early can expect to rack up financial penalties and additional costs.